mochristman/Morgan-Christman/content/publication/journal-article/index.md

 slides:
 ---

-{{% callout note %}}
+#{{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+#Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
-{{% /callout %}}
+#{{% /callout %}}

-Supplementary notes can be added here, including [code and math](https://sourcethemes.com/academic/docs/writing-markdown-latex/).
+Data and code supporting these findings can be are openly available on [Zenodo] (https://zenodo.org/record/4701633#.YIJOIH1ueWB).